Best Crankbaits For Bass While Spring Fishing

 Robertson also works his 3/8- and 1/2-ounce lipless crankbaits for bass along ledges, long bars, and underwater humps fishing them the same way and in the same depth range.
 Here, he’s also targeting early prespawners that may actually spawn in these kinds of places.

 “Not every lake has heavy milfoil or hydrilla that attracts bass,” notes Robertson, who gained entry into this year’s Classic by virtue of winning the 2020 Basspro.com Eastern Open on Cherokee Lake.
 “No matter how slow you reel a lipless crankbait, [it’s] still appealing to a bass, and when you retrieve it in slow, short hops, it’s still going to rattle and vibrate and look like an easy meal.”

-Using Crankbaits For Bass After The Spring Spawn
+When To Use Crankbaits For Bass?
+After The Spring Spawn

 After the spawn begins and some of the earliest spawners have left their beds, Robertson changes to a larger-bodied squarebill.
 He knows not all of these postspawners immediately head to deep water and stop biting.

 Instead, they frequently go to small, tapering points and bars that might be as close as 150 yards from their spawning flats.
 Here, on the highest part of the point where the water is less than 10 feet deep, the fishing will be good for about three weeks.
 He doesn’t believe bass necessarily hold there that long, but rather, that other fish replenish the spot.